dsohk/rancher-private-registry/docs/Exercise-01A-ScanContainerImages.md

 In this exercise, we are login to the harbor portal and using native scanning tool Trivy for vulnarabilities.
 It has 2 main steps loging the harbor portal and scanning pre-loaded container image for vulnarabilities.

+###### Usecase: With the growing awareness about supply chain security, it is important to gain visibility into the software components used in the application.
+Scanning container images gives insight about the known vulnarabilities and and related fixes.

-## Scan preloaded container image rancher/hello-world:latest
+## Action 1: Scan pre-loaded container image rancher's hello-world:latest

-This exercise will involve 5 steps.
+This action will involve 5 steps from 1A.1 to 1A.5

 **Step 1A.1)** Ensure that you are logged in to the Harbor (Refer to the Step 1 of section Before We Begin).
 On Harbor Home page, click the `library` link on main screen under **Project Name** column.